Teradata/product-help/vikki-test/Use Cases/Sales Offload/README.md

 FROM retail_sample_data.sales_fact_offload);
 ```

-Now you can query the data like any other table in Teradata Vantage and have the data pulled directly from the object store at query runtime!
-Now you have a seamless analytic experience by supporting the correlation of object store-based data sets with structured data sets in Teradata relational tables using existing SQL skills and workflows.
+Now you can query the data like any other table in Teradata Vantage and the data is pulled directly from the object store at query runtime.
+By supporting the correlation of object store-based data sets with structured data sets in Teradata relational tables using existing SQL skills and workflows, you have a seamless analytic experience.

 ```sql
 SELECT TOP 10 *
 FROM retail_sample_data.sales_fact_offload_v;
 ```

-That looks nice!
-Now our users can access all the historical data we have in the object store!
+That looks great!
+Now you can access all the historical data in the object store.

-You can do everything in a view over a foreign table that you would do with a standard database view.
-This includes returning only a subset of the underlying table columns, as well as adding a WHERE clause in the view to limit what rows are made available using the view.
+You can do everything with a view over a foreign table that you could do with a standard database view, including returning only a subset of the underlying table columns and adding a WHERE clause in the view to limit what rows are made available using the view.

-Often we want to be able to look at just a portion of this vast amount of data at a time, which is why we have stored it by year and month.
-Let's re-define the foreign table to allow us to pre-filter the data when reading it.
+It's important to be able to look at just a portion of this vast amount of data at a given point in time, which is why data is stored by year and month.
+Redefine the foreign table so you can pre-filter data when reading it:

-#### Step 3: Optimize the foreign table and view for efficient access
+#### Step 3: Optimize the foreign table and view for efficient access.

-We have a lot of data in S3!
-Let's optimize the foreign table so that we minimize the data we have to read when querying the object store.
 Designing an object store bucket and path structure is an important first step when creating an object store.
-It requires knowledge of the business needs, the expected patterns in accessing the data, an understanding of the data, and a sensitivity to the tradeoffs.
-In our case we will often know the approximate date we are looking at, so will use this to our advantage.
+It requires knowledge of the business needs, expected patterns in accessing the data, understanding of the data, and sensitivity to the tradeoffs.
+Typically, you know the approximate date you are looking at, which can be an advantage.
+You have a lot of data in S3.
+Optimize the foreign table to minimize the data you have to read when querying the object store:

 ```sql
 DROP TABLE retail_sample_data.sales_fact_offload;